David-Else/developer-workstation-setup-script-debian/README.md

 TODO:

+- see if nerd fonts gets into debian and remove your install if it does
-- recompile nnn with nerd fonts
+- recompile nnn with nerd fonts flag
 - recompile showmethekey
 - use upcomiing keyd package and redone installing config
 - use upcoming Helix package
 - use upcoming Blender package
 - consider hugo package if it gets updates to >=134.3

 ![Debian_logo](./images/debian_logo.svg)